Ranatchai/co-study-prototype/README.md

 # Co Study Prototype
-The prototype that I made in 3 days Startup Weekend Eductation Edition.
+The prototype that I made with in 14 hours at Startup Weekend Eductation Edition

+## Blog

 ## Stack
 - Node.js